hbowie/practopian-v3/commonplace-book/Writing off half of society as deplorable.md

 Title: Writing off half of society as deplorable

-Tags:   democracy

 Featured: false